00ricardo/webinar-frontend/README.md

 ### WEBINAR - FRONTEND FRAMEWORKS WITH HYBRID APPROACHES (Native + Web)

 ###### Prerequisites
-Make sure to follow the README.md of each folder, in order to install all the required software.
+Make sure to follow the README.md of each folder, in order to install all the required software to run the demos.

 ###### Group:
 - Filipe Santos